venantius/accountant/README.md

 Accountant is a ClojureScript library to make navigation in single-page applications easy.

-By default, clicking a link in a ClojureScript application that it's just a link to a URL fragment will trigger a full page reload.
-This obviously defeats the purpose of using such an elegant framework as Om, Reagent, et al.
+By default, clicking a link in a ClojureScript application that isn't a simple URL fragment will trigger a full page reload.
+This defeats the purpose of using such elegant frameworks as Om, Reagent, et al.

-With Accountant, links that correspond to defined Secretary routes trigger dispatches to those routes, but don't reload the page.
+With Accountant, links that correspond to defined Secretary routes trigger dispatches to those routes and update the browser's path, but don't reload the page.

+Be aware this relies on the browser's HTML5 history, so older browsers will be left behind.

 ## Installation